dehancer/dehancer-xmp-cpp/external/exiv2/README.md

 $ make
 ```

-#### 5.1.1 CentOS/RHEL 7

-CentOS/RHEL 7 comes with gcc 4.8, which is compatible with C++11, but unfortanely ships a broken implementation of `<regex>`.
-We work around this issue by falling back to using `boost::regex` in this case.

-To build exiv2 on CentOS, please install the following additional packages:
-- `cmake3`
-- `boost-devel`
-- `boost-regex`

 [TOC](#TOC)
 <div id="5-2">

 ### 5.2 macOS

-You will need to install Xcode and the Xcode command-line tools to build on the Mac.
+You will need to install Xcode and the Xcode command-line tools to build on macOS.

 You should build and install libexpat and zlib.
 You may use brew, macports, build from source, or use conan.